- 2.5 GPA

 Major topics of study include:

-For more information, see SIT's webpage.
+For more information, see SIT Program website.

 Thematic seminars merge student experience with academic theory to examine critical issues from multiple perspectives.
 Students learn from SIT faculty as well as guest lecturers from local universities, research institutes, nongovernmental organizations (NGOs), and community and professional associations.
 Field-based activities and assignments complement readings, discussions, and research papers, allowing students to engage in a variety of study methods.